adagio/Velero/README.md

 Velero
 ======

-This code was generated as practice from the tutorial <a href="hhttp://mobile.tutsplus.com/tutorials/iphone/navigation-controllers-and-view-controller-hierarchies/" target="_blank">"Navigation Controllers and View Controller Hierarchies" by mobile tuts+</a>.
+This code was generated as practice from the tutorial <a href="http://mobile.tutsplus.com/tutorials/iphone/navigation-controllers-and-view-controller-hierarchies/" target="_blank">"Navigation Controllers and View Controller Hierarchies" by Mobiletuts+</a>.

 Some topics here were:
 - Property list (*.plist)